zama-ai/tfhe-rs/tfhe/docs/how_to/migrate_data.md

 # Managing Data Through Various TFHE-rs Versions

 In what follows, the process to manage data when upgrading the TFHE-rs version (starting from the 0.4.2 release) is given.
-This details the method to make data, which have initially been generated with an older version of TFHE-rs, usable with a newer version.
+This page details the methods to make data, which have initially been generated with an older version of TFHE-rs, usable with a newer version.

 ## Forward Compatibility Strategy